Logotype for Sherritt International Corporation

 Executive summary

-• Leadership changes included a new Board Chair, new independent directors, and a streamlined executive team, with a permanent CEO search ongoing.
+• Leadership and board changes included a new Chair, interim CEO, and new directors, with a permanent CEO search ongoing.

-• Power division delivered record dividends, doubling the prior year, supporting liquidity and reflecting strong operational improvements.
+• Power division delivered record dividends, doubling the prior year, supporting liquidity and reflecting operational improvements.

 Financial highlights